ivolo/express-rate/Readme.md

 }
 ```

   A function that allows you to switch how rate identifies a route.
-By fefault, its the method:route_regex
+By default, its the method:route_regex

 - *setHeaders*